-Table 4.
-Distribution of the respondents and banking transactions.
+Nigeria because that is seen as the age of apprenticeship.
+Furthermore, about 90% of the respondents have at least the first school leaving certificate (primary school), while only 10% of them (26 out of 239) did not indicate to have had any formal education at any level.
+Majority of the respondents (35.6%) work in the IT and Telecoms sector, followed by the finance sector (19.7%), the manufacturing sector (13.8%), the education sector (8.8%) and those outside the finance, manufacturing, oil and gas, aviation, education and IT and Telecoms account for 15.1% of the respondents.
 It is interesting to note that majority (about 98%) of the respondents operate a bank account.
 Also, about 88% of the respondents have two ATM cards or more.
 This gives validity to the proposed unified e-Payment system.
 Most of the respondents attested to the convenience of the ATM services (59%) as well as its simplicity (69%).
 However, its reliability (25%), safety (16.3%) and privacy (31.8%) are in doubt.
 Therefore, a greater percentage of the respondents disagreed with its reliability, safety and privacy features.
 However, most of the respondents favour the desirability of having a unified (single) ATM card for all banking transactions (36.8%) as well as the inclusion of a fingerprint reader on the teller machine (66.9%).